Cal Crutchlow: Superbike World Championship

-On 1 October 2009 Yamaha announced that Crutchlow would make the move from World Supersport to the Superbike World Championship in 2010.
-His teammate was former world champion James Toseland, who rejoined the Superbike World Championship after losing his place in MotoGP.
-He took his first series pole at his second meeting, at Portimão, but did not win either race.
-He stoked controversy after the first race there by mentioning in an interview that he was well clear of Toseland when he crashed out, but insists that he is not arrogant.
-Toseland later pointed out that Crutchlow's tendency to speak his mind means that not everybody can get on with him.
+On 1 October 2009, Yamaha announced that Crutchlow would make the move from World Supersport to the Superbike World Championship in 2010.
+His teammate was former world champion James Toseland, who had rejoined World Superbike after losing his place in MotoGP.
+Crutchlow took his first series pole at his second meeting, at Portimão, but did not win either race.
+He stoked controversy after the first race there by mentioning in an interview that he was well clear of Toseland when he crashed out, but insisted that he was not arrogant.
+Toseland later pointed out that Crutchlow's tendency to speak his mind meant that not everybody could get on with him.
 Crutchlow took his first two World Superbike wins at Silverstone, after battling with Ten Kate Racing rider Jonathan Rea, and as a result climbed from tenth to fifth in the standings.